Natooz/MidiTok/README.md

 ## Usage example

 The most basic and useful methods are summarized here.
+And [here](colab-notebooks/Full_Example_HuggingFace_GPT2_Transformer.ipynb) is a simple notebook example showing how to use Hugging Face models to generate music, with MidiTok taking care of tokenizing MIDIs.

 ```python
 from miditok import REMI